-September is Childhood Cancer Awareness Month, a time to honour and remember children and families affected by this devastating disease,and help rally support to give Children with Cancer better outcomes by supporting Childhood Cancer Awareness.
-Each September, we make an extra special effort to raise awareness of childhood cancer, the impact that […]
+September is Childhood Cancer Awareness Month, a time to honour and remember children and families affected by this devastating disease.
+September is a time to help give Children with Cancer better outcomes by supporting Childhood Cancer Awareness.
+Each September, we make an extra special effort to raise Awareness of Childhood Cancer and the impact that […]

 When I was 16 I became addicted to codeine.
 This addiction presented itself in me until I was 22.
 I worshipped it, and even writing about it now makes me yearn for the taste of that tablet and the wave of relaxation that would make its way down my body 15 minutes later.
 The ability […]

 LFCT COVID-19 Style

 Our Little Fighters need to keep warm.
 LFCT needs donations of unisex tracksuits for children age 0-18